All Episodes

 But there's something else.

-And I think this is also the an additional reason why this administration will not call terrorism terrorism.
+And I think this is also an additional reason why this administration will not call terrorism terrorism.

 And it's not just that Obama has vanquished it.

-It's not just that Obama said that with bin Laden's death we got rid of Al-Qaeda.
+It's not just that Obama said that with bin Laden's death, we got rid of al-Qaeda.

 He did say that.

-And so Obama has to stick with the idea that Al-Qaeda's been vanquished.
+And so Obama has to stick with the idea that al-Qaeda's been vanquished.

 They can't have come back to life.